luije87/documentation/api.rst

 ******************************
 Takes in normal user params (see :ref:`post-users`).
 If user does not yet exists, creates them.
 If user already exists, updates with given fields.

 Updating sensitive fields require setting top-level param 'change_sensitive_fields' to true.
-See :ref:`put-users-update`
+See :ref:`put-users-update`.

 **Sample Response**